jfrog/terraform-provider-artifactory/docs/resources/permission_target.md

 Provides an Artifactory permission target resource.
 This can be used to create and manage Artifactory permission targets.

-~> This resource has been deprecated in favour of [platform_permission](https://registry.terraform.io/providers/jfrog/platform/latest/docs/resources/permission) resource.
+~> This resource has been deprecated in favor of [platform_permission](https://registry.terraform.io/providers/jfrog/platform/latest/docs/resources/permission) resource.

 ## Example Usage